SquareGPS/navixy-api/docs/user-api/backend-api/resources/tracking/tracker/sensor/index.md

 #### Errors

-* 201 - Not found in the database – if sensor not exists or owned by other user.
+* 201 - Not found in the database – if sensor does not exist or owned by another user.
 * 232 - Input already in use – if given input number (for discrete input) or input name (for metering sensor) already in use.
 * 208 - Device blocked – if tracker exists but was blocked due to tariff restrictions, or some other reason.
-* 219 - Not allowed for clones of the device – if tracker is clone.
+* 219 - Not allowed for clones of the device – if tracker is a clone.

 ### batch_copy